 Get a home inspection

-While a home inspection isn’t required by lenders, it’s a good idea.
-A home inspection certifies that the property is in livable condition and identifies structural defects and necessary repairs.
+While lenders don’t require a home inspection, it’s a good idea to have one done.
+A home inspector will certify that the property is in livable condition and identify structural defects and necessary repairs.

 Buy homeowners insurance

 Lenders require homeowners’ insurance.
 Insurance will protect your investment in case of damage or total loss.
 Costs and coverage will vary among insurance companies, so it’s a good idea to shop around for the best homeowners insurance to meet your needs.